ntg2208/MSP430_Alarm/README.md

 # MSP430_Alarm
 Design Simple Application for MSP430G2553

-This project using Code Composer Studio to Compile More detail in the Repor
+This project using Code Composer Studio v6
+More detail in the Report.pdf
+Schematic and work diagram are listed.